 Stage 5 Housing Need and Demand Assessment (HNDA) This provides part of the evidence base for Local Housing Strategies and Strategic and Local Development Plans.
 The HNDA and Housing Supply Targets will inform the SDP Proposed Plan.
 When March 2013 - January 2015.
-Published in January 2015 (in support of the Main Issues Report) Why (consult) To ensure that stakeholder's views are captured and represented.
-With Whom Internal Stakeholders Housing consultees identified by the Housing Market Partnership Core Group (HMPCG) Development Industry By Whom Clydeplan Core Team and Local Authorities How Clydeplan website Twitter Distribution to stakeholders on Consultees Database Direct engagment with identified stakeholders Progress Published in January 2015 (in support of the Main Issues Report) Stakeholder Stakeholder feedback directly influences the approach taken by the Feedback HMPCG.
+First published in January 2015 (in support of the Main Issues Report) Finalised in May 2015 following "robust and credible" assessment by the Scottish Government's Centre for Housing Market Analysis (CHMA).
+Why (consult) To ensure that stakeholder's views are captured and represented.
+With Whom Internal Stakeholders Housing consultees identified by the Housing Market Partnership Core Group (HMPCG) Development Industry CHMA By Whom Clydeplan and Local Authorities How Clydeplan website Twitter Distribution to stakeholders on Consultees Database Direct engagement with identified stakeholders Progress Finalised May 2015 Stakeholder Stakeholder feedback directly influences the approach taken by the Feedback HMPCG.
 Stakeholder feedback along with the implications for the Need and Demand Assessment will be reflected within the finalised HNDA.
-Stakeholder feedback on the MIR and HNDA in 2015, will inform the preparation of the Proposed Plan.
+Stakeholder feedback on the MIR and HNDA in 2015, informed the preparation of the Proposed Plan.

-Stage 6 Main Issues Report

-The Main Issues Report will set out the main changes that have occurred since the previous plan, and options including preferred options, for policy and strategy development.
+Main Issues Report The Main Issues Report sets out the main changes that have occurred since the previous plan, and options including preferred options, for policy and strategy development.
 It is a key document in terms of front loading engagement and aligning the SEA process as progression is made towards preparation of the Proposed Plan.

-When January 2015

-Why (consult) To ensure that stakeholder's views are captured and that the key issues are correctly identified with appropriate consideration of options where such exist.
+January 2015 To ensure that stakeholder's views are captured and that the key issues are correctly identified with appropriate consideration of options where such exist.
+All stakeholders Clydeplan and Local Authorities Report to Clydeplan Joint Committee Notice in the local newspapers Document incorporates a response form Clydeplan website Twitter Distribution to stakeholders Including Key Agencies; adjoining planning authorities; Community Councils.
+Available to view in local authority deposit locations including council offices and local libraries Submission to Scottish Government

-With Whom All stakeholders

-By Whom Clydeplan Core Team and Local Authorities

-How Report to Clydeplan Joint Committee

-Notice in the local newspapers

-Document incorporates a response form

-Clydeplan website

-Twitter

-Distribution to stakeholders Including

-Key Agencies;

-adjoining planning authorities;

-Community Councils.

-Available to view in local authority deposit locations including

-council offices and local libraries

-Submission to Scottish Government

-Progress The Main Issues Report and accompanying Environmental Report and

-Background Reports were published for consultation in January 2015.

-The consultation runs till 27 th March 2015.
-Results from the consultation will be collated and reported to Joint Committee on 8th June 2015 and will inform the approach taken in the Proposed SDP.
+Progress The Main Issues Report and accompanying Environmental Report and Background Reports were published for consultation in January 2015.
+The consultation ran till 27 th March 2015.
+Stakeholder Results from the consultation were collated and reported to Joint Feedback Committee on 8th June 2015 and have informed the approach taken in the Proposed SDP.